ezhilnero99/Academic-monitoring-System/README.md

 # Answers Page

-Each questionaire may have anyone of the three different types of answers.
+Each questionaire may have any of the three different types of answers.
 - Yes or no
 - ratings
 - descriptive